nikolay-turpitko/x-msrv/README.md

 by RPM package manager.
 Spec file contains instructions to build Go sources and to package binary files, documentation and configuration files into RPM archive.

+Similarly, directory `./deb-build` contains dockerfile and required scripts to build deb package in Docker container.

 Directory `systemd` contains our service's unit and timer description files for `systemd`.

-Directory `./deploy` contains dockerfile to create microservice's Docker container.
-For that it uses `./deploy/rpms` subdir, which is mapped as a volume to previously described building and packaging Docker container, which puts resulting rpm file into this directory.
+Directory `./*-deploy` contains dockerfile to create microservice's Docker container.
+For that it uses `./rpm-deploy/rpms` or `./deb-deploy/debs` subdir, which is mapped as a volume to previously described building and packaging Docker container, which puts resulting rpm file into this directory.

 This blueprint implementation installs simple man page for microservice (just to illustrate how to do it).
 I included man installation into Docker image, so that this feature could be tested.
 Use following command to check it from host:

-    sudo docker-compose exec app man x-msrv
+    sudo PKG_TYPE=rpm docker-compose exec app man x-msrv

+BTW, to check service status and logs use:

+    sudo PKG_TYPE=rpm docker-compose exec app systemctl status x-msrv sudo PKG_TYPE=rpm docker-compose exec app journalctl -efx

 TODO: config file